Royleong31/Sanitiser-Firmware/README.md

 - The purpose is to solve the problem of cleaning staff not knowing when the refills of their hand sanitiser dispensers are running out.
 - This system aims to alert the users when their dispensers are running out.
 - The app will send alert notifications to users to alert them (more information about the hand sanitiser can be found in the hand sanitiser app folder README)
-- The app and the firmware for the dispensers and gateway are connected by the Hand Sanitiser API (more info can be found in that folder)
+- The app and the firmware for the dispensers and gateway are connected by the Hand Sanitiser backend (more info can be found in that folder)
 - There are 2 versions of this system:
     1) Dispenser with WiFi (this requires the dispenser to be connected to WiFi and plugged into a power supply)
-    2) Dispenser without WiFi (this requires the gateway to be connected to WiFi and power supply, but the dispenser is battery operated and does not require a WiFi connection)
+    2) Dispenser without WiFi (this requires the gateway to be connected to WiFi and power supply, but the dispenser is battery operated and does not require a WiFi connection, but not more than 50-100m away from gateway)
-- The buffers in the Gateway and Dispenser with WiFi function as circular queues, with the data to be sent being queued and when the data is sent by the API successfully, the data is dequeued (removed from the queue)
+- The buffers in the Gateway and Dispenser with WiFi function as circular queues, with the data to be sent being queued (added to the queue).
+When the data is sent by the API successfully, the data is dequeued (removed from the queue)
 - Queues are a form of data structure that follow the First In First Out principle

 ---------------------------------------------------------------------------------
 Bill of materials
-- Most of the components, such as the capacitors and resistors do not need to be exactly the same as the one stated in the BOM as they can be replaced with others with similar values
 - Some components may need to be replaced or added
 - If you have any questions regarding the electronics, you can approach Yu Jing